 We’ve visited the Watkins Family Farm to pick mandarins for the last three years.
 When we visited on the opening week last year, the trees were ladened with fruit!

-Supposedly, they grow Imperial, Hickson and Emperor mandarins but I must say I didn’t notice different types nor can I tell which we picked.
+Supposedly, they grow Imperial, Hickson and Emperor mandarins but I must confess I’m not good at noticing the different types nor can I tell which we picked.
 But they still taste delicious!

 NOTE: no prams are allowed in the orchard.

-Apart from eating the mandarins au naturel, we love making moorish mandarin cupcakes – using a recipe we adapted from Nigella Lawson for clementine cake.
+Apart from eating the mandarins au naturel, we love making moreish mandarin cupcakes – using a recipe we adapted from Nigella Lawson for clementine cake.

-There is no power/electricity available at the farm so it is cash only.
+There’s also no power/electricity available at the farm so it’s CASH ONLY.
 The nearest ATM is back at Wisemans Ferry at least a 15min drive away.